netdata/netdata/src/daemon/README.md

 #### Example 2: Netdata with nice -1 on systemd systems

-On a system that is based on systemd, to make Netdata run with nice level -1 (a little bit higher to the default for all programs), edit `netdata.conf` and set:
+On a system based on systemd, to make Netdata run with nice level -1 (a little bit higher to the default for all programs), edit `netdata.conf` and set:

 ```text